dhruvin-sarkar/Stratus-Hackpad/README.md

 | 30 | 1 | Crystal 12MHz | Y101 | ABM8-272-T3 | LCSC C20625731 |

 ---

-## What Else You Need to Build This

-Beyond the PCB components above, you will need the following additional hardware and printed parts.

 ### Hardware to Buy